emqx/emqx-docs/en_US/data-integration/data-bridge-greptimedb.md

 1. **Message publication and reception**: Industrial devices establish successful connections to EMQX through the MQTT protocol and regularly publish energy consumption data using the MQTT protocol.
 This data includes production line identifiers and energy consumption values.
 When EMQX receives these messages, it initiates the matching process within its rules engine.
 2. **Rule Engine Processes Messages**: The built-in rule engine processes messages from specific sources based on topic matching.
 When a message arrives, it passes through the rule engine, which matches it with corresponding rules and processes the message data.
 This can include transforming data formats, filtering specific information, or enriching messages with context information.
 3. **Data ingestion into GreptimeDB**: Rules defined in the rule engine trigger operations to write messages to GreptimeDB.
-The GreptimeDB data bridge provides SQL templates that allow flexible definitions of the data format to write specific message fields to the corresponding tables and columns in GreptimeDB.
+The GreptimeDB data bridge provides Line Protocol templates that allow flexible definitions of the data format to write specific message fields to the corresponding tables and columns in GreptimeDB.

-After energy consumption data is written to GreptimeDB, you can flexibly use SQL statements to analyze the data.
+After energy consumption data is written to GreptimeDB, you can flexibly use SQL statements or Prometheus query language to analyze the data.
 For example:

 - Connect to visualization tools such as Grafana to generate charts and display energy consumption data.
 - Connect to application systems such as ERP for production analysis and production plan adjustments.